 Size, scale, land-take: Not applicable as the DPD does not allocate land.
-Coverage of the Core Strategy amounts to the extent of the Redditch Borough Council Local Authority boundary only.

 Distance from Natura 2000 site: Not applicable as the DPD does not allocate land, however the Redditch Borough boundary is over 20 kilometers from the SAC.

 Physical changes resulting from the plan: The DPD will not result in any physical changes that will impact on the SAC.